Roland (entertainer)

-Roland (stylized as ROLAND) is a Japanese host, fashion model, TV personality, and entrepreneur.
+Roland (stylized in all caps) is a Japanese host, fashion model, TV personality, and entrepreneur.
 He is the representative director of Roland Group HD, Inc. As the Kabukicho host club sales record holder, he has been nicknamed "King of the Hosts".
 His income amounts to 42 million yen per month; his cosmetic surgery costs have incurred more than 10 million yen, with touch-up procedures costing 200 thousand yen per month.

 History

 Roland was born Fuuga Matsuo (松尾 風雅) in 1992 in Tokyo.
-After graduating from Teikyo Koutou School, he proceeded to enter Teikyo University, but dropped out and made his host debut at age 18 as Makoto Tojo.
+After graduating from Teikyo Koutou School, he proceeded to Teikyo Heisei University, where he eventually dropped out and made his host debut at age 18 as Makoto Tojo.
 After a year as a low ranking employee, he became representative director of the club he had been working at age 21.